Michael Jordan. Steve Jobs. Walt Disney. Oprah Winfrey.

 Because you might argue, what these people also have in common is what’s known in psychology circles as a “growth mindset.”
 (Now popular in classrooms with a variety of growth mindset activities).

-Coined by researcher Carol Dweck in her book, Mindset: The New Psychology of Success the term “growth mindset” refers to those who believe their intelligence or skill level can grow and be developed.
+Coined by researcher Carol Dweck in her book Mindset: The New Psychology of Success, the term “growth mindset” refers to those who believe their intelligence or skill level can grow and be developed.
 Its opposite would be a “fixed mindset,” in which people believe their intelligence or skill level is immutable and fixed.
 (A classic example would be the person who declares herself “not a math person.”)

 Dweck’s findings can be boiled down to a simple yet profound conclusion: Those with a growth mindset outperform those without.
 So, were Walt Disney and Oprah Winfrey just born with a growth mindset?
 Not exactly.
 A growth mindset isn’t necessarily a genetic or permanent condition.
 In fact, Dweck claims that most of us display a mixture of growth and fixed mindsets and that, furthermore, we probably always will.

-This book is also very popular (and also an affiliate link):
+This book is also very popular:

-The good news is that if we pay attention to our “fixed mindset triggers,” we can overcome them and move closer to a growth mindset, and ultimately, to success – possibly even on the level of those aforementioned greats.
+The good news is that if we pay attention to our “fixed mindset triggers,” we can overcome them and move closer to a growth mindset and, ultimately, to success – possibly even on the level of those aforementioned greats.

 Obviously, this has huge implications in the classroom: What teacher (or parent, for that matter) doesn’t want her students to feel they can achieve anything they set their minds to?

 A big piece of Dweck’s ongoing work with educators has to do with helping them adopt a deeper understanding of the growth mindset and how to integrate that understanding into their classroom practices.
 And it comes down to messaging.
-For example, instead of saying, “not everybody is good at math, just do your best,” Dweck would have you say, “that feeling of math being hard is the feeling of your brain growing.”
+For example, instead of saying, “Not everybody is good at math, just do your best,” Dweck would have you say, “That feeling of math being hard is the feeling of your brain growing.”
 To the student who says she’s not a math person, you would encourage her to add the word “yet” to the end of the sentence.

 The household names of our time – Disney, Oprah, MJ – have said some pretty inspiring things themselves.
 We can promote a growth mindset in our classrooms by exposing students to their messages, as well.